yisroelgugenheim/glow-tac-toe/README.md

 You can play the game here https://dark-n-glow.netlify.app

 #### Features
-Glow-in-the-Dark Theme: Enjoy a visually stunning experience with glow-in-the-dark elements.
+Glow-in-the-Dark Theme: Enjoy a visually stunning experience with glow-in-the-dark elements.<br>
 Simple and Fun: Classic gameplay with a visually modern twist.

 #### Gameplay:
-Players take turns clicking on a cell.
+Players take turns clicking on a cell.<br>
-Aim to get three of your symbols in a row horizontally, vertically, or diagonally to win.
+Aim to get three of your symbols in a row horizontally, vertically, or diagonally to win.<br>

 #### Technologies Used
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Credits
+#### Credits
 Developed by Yisroel Gugenheim
-License
+##### License
 This project is licensed under the MIT License - see the LICENSE file for details.